This post is about optimizing throughput for a web application running inside a container in Kuberentes.

 - Well performing ASP.NET Core 3.1 web application (around 200ms average response time for this particular application)

 - No spikes in CPU

 - Memory usage more steadily - not constantly growing

 I did have a feeling that we were not going things right in our code, so I started to search for "pitfalls".

-I did not have metrics for everything here, but I tried one thing after another - inspecting that the appliation behaved good/better and continued.
+I did not have metrics for everything here, but I tried one thing after another - inspecting that the application behaved good/better and continued.
 Unfortunately I don't have updated graphs in-between each step I took.

 - We did use in-memory caches.
 Also, we did use in-memory caches quite bad.
-Some things were left-over refactorings from moving into k8s.
+Some things were left-over refactoring from moving into k8s.
 I thought this could be a reason why we had such a high memory usage.
 Do you have them?
 Might want to put this in external cache instead.
 Remember that k8s and containers is a very resource limited environment since a lot of containers are running there and they share physical memory and CPU.
 I moved all our in-memory cache to Azure Redis Cache.
 Now I hoped memory would look "better".

 - No use of